 Using High Beams

-However, despite the technological improvements they bring to the table, LED lights still face an issue that is common with automotive headlights in general, which is not being able to light the road to an unlimted distance and susceptibility to wear and tear.
+However, despite the technological improvements they bring to the table, LED lights still face shortcomings common with automotive headlights in general, such as not being able to light the road to an optimal distance ahead and a susceptibility to wear and tear.

 Despite the brightness improvement over halogen lights, LED headlights failed to fully illuminate roadways while traveling at highway speeds.

 “The LED lights absolutely do a much better job of illuminating the roadway, particularly in the low-beam application versus a halogen reflector at 150 feet more in our testing.
 But, still, that brings the max vehicle speed to about 52 miles an hour, so it's still falling short of highway speeds,” said Brannon.